andrianmoroi/hupi/README.md

 To specify specific rules for refreshing the website, you can create a **.hupi-watch** file in the root directory of your project.

-The next example file will refresh the application only when an html or a javascript file will be changed:
+The next example will refresh the application only when an html or a javascript file will be changed:

 ```sh
 # This is a comment.